 Our Mission

 Iran House provides a sanctuary for survivors of torture and trauma, offering holistic support to help them heal and rebuild their lives.
-We are committed to preserving their dignity, protecting their rights, and fostering their reintegration into society.

 Our Story